How to Bet on the Los Angeles Chargers in California | Best California Betting Sites

 Bovada – $750 Exclusive Welcome Bonus

-Bovada have with a fantastic welcome bonus with a 110% deposit match up to $750, it is a no brainer to sign up today with some of the wide-ranging football markets among offshore bookmakers.
+Bovada have with a fantastic welcome bonus of a 75% deposit match up to $750, it is a no brainer to sign up today with some of the wide-ranging football markets among offshore bookmakers.

 Bovada Promo Code Terms and Conditions